Samukat/LLMEngineering/README.md

 # Limitations and Next Steps:
 We hope to re-run these experiments with a higher sample size and longer outputs (particularly for the Qwen model).
 We will then capture our findings in a research paper.
 When completed, this paper will be added to the repo.

+# Ethics Statement
+This work is for research purposes only.
+The methods here demonstrate risks in current LLM safety techniques and should not be used to deploy unsafe systems.